Malana मलाणा , is an isolated village of Himachal Pradesh, having their own parliament and constitution.

 • The second member is a priest whose main responsibilities include offerings to Jamlu Devta and make people follow the religious customs.

 • The third member is known as ‘Gur’ or ‘Goor’ who is believed to have direct connection with the deity.
 At times it is believed that the deity himself chooses a person and enters into his body, following which the person starts shivering and then predicts future of anyone.
 That particular person is called ‘Gur’ and thus is not elected by the villagers.
 There may also be two Goor, or none, as happened after the 1985 death of Madgu that was not replaced (due to bad influences of evil forces).
 Tradition has it that when a Goor is recognized as such, you wear a white hat and let your hair grow.
 On occasion the Goor, in a rite of shamanic type, dance in ecstasy possessed by the spirit of Jamlu Devta.
-On these occasions hears the complaints of citizens and expresses its opinions.
+On these occasions he hears the complaints of citizens and expresses its opinions.

 The other members are elected.
 The justice is self-managed.
 Judgments are discussed first from the bottom board, until it reaches unanimity.
 They are then issued by the High Council and especially, monetary fines.
 Sometimes decisions are re-discussed and after weighing the interests of the village, the pros and cons, are changed.
 Anyone who does not accept the verdict is driven away from the valley.
 The most severe sentence on the theft of sacred objects, provides that the offender be tied to a stone and thrown off a cliff.